This page explains how Agora calculates your monthly bill for Web Page Recording.

-When you use the Agora web page recording service, Agora charges you fees based on the usage and resolution of the recorded videos.
+When you use Web Page Recording, Agora charges you based on the usage and resolution of the recorded videos.

 Billing occurs monthly.
 At the end of each month, Agora calculates the total duration of web page recording usage (in minutes) for that month in all projects under your Agora account, publishes bills, and performs deductions.
 Note that this usage is divided into different video categories.
 After deducting the monthly 10,000 free-of-charge minutes that Agora grants to every account, Agora multiplies any remaining usage by its corresponding unit price and adds up the costs to get the total cost for that month.